Songbirds of America

-10,000+ species of birds live in all the different habitats on the planet.
+10,000+ bird species live in all habitats on the planet.
 The number of birds in North America is complicated, anywhere from 900+ to 2000+.
 That number varies depending on how you define North America.
 Do you include those rare birds blown off course in a storm, have broken internal GPS, or want to take an exotic vacation?
-Does it include Mexico, Canada, or islands in the Atlantic?
+Does it include Mexico, Canada, or the Atlantic islands?
 The final number is optional for our discussion, but it will help you understand the volume of songbirds.

 Songbirds include more than 4,000 bird species in the world.

 A songbird is a suborder of the order Passeriformes, which includes over half of all the bird species worldwide.
 Passeriformes are birds that perch.
-Perching birds have a distinct toe arrangement to grasp and hold onto branches.
-Their feet have no web and are comprised of 4 toes.
-Three toes point forward, and the very strong fourth toe, hallux, points backward.
-Perching bird's hallux has a special adaptation that allows the leg muscles to tighten when they start losing their grasp on their perch.
-So yes, perching birds can sleep on their feet while perched.
+Perching birds have a distinct toe arrangement that enables them to grasp and hold onto branches.
+Their feet have no webbing and consist of 4 toes.
+Three toes point forward, and the powerful fourth toe, hallux, points backward.
+The perching bird's hallux has a special adaptation that allows the leg muscles to tighten as they begin to lose their grip on the perch.
+So yes, perching birds can sleep on their feet.
 The Passeriform order is divided into three subgroups:

-- Passeri - over 4,000 species - these are you songbirds - learn songs by listening to other birds of their species
+- Passeri - over 4,000 species - these are your songbirds - learn songs by listening to other birds of their species.

-Passeri bird suborder includes all songbirds.
-Passeri suborder is also referred to as oscines.
-Identifying as a songbird isn't a signal that humans will find all their songs pleasing; not all songbirds are good at singing, as we would call it.
-What makes a songbird, then, if not the quality of their song.
+The Passeri bird suborder includes all songbirds.
+The Passeri suborder is also referred to as oscines.
+Identifying as a songbird isn't a signal that humans will find all their songs pleasing; not all songbirds are good at singing, as we would call it, what makes a songbird, then, if not the quality of their music.
 That would be their precise control of a highly specialized vocal organ called the syrinx.
-A complex set of muscles surrounding the syrinx gives songbirds the control to make their songs.
+A complex set of muscles surrounding the syrinx enables songbirds to sing.
 Songbirds' exhalation causes muscles inside the syrinx that control a series of membranes to vibrate.
 As the air flows over these membranes, they vibrate to create a specific song.

 As noted above, songbirds learn their songs from listening to other birds.
 This starts in the nest as the kids listen to their parents.

 The House Sparrow is one of the most common songbirds in the US.
-It can be found everywhere, often hunting food in parking lots or perched on a building nearby.
+It can be found everywhere, often hunting for food in parking lots or perched on nearby buildings.
 Sometimes, it will even visit you inside the large box stores.

 If you have ever wondered about birdsongs, watch this short, fascinating 3-minute YouTube video.
 Trust me, you will appreciate the experience.